 We are thrilled to announce that the Trichology Clinic has again opened its doors at Sarum Physio.

-Trichology is the science of the structure, function and diseases of the human hair and scalp and there are many reasons you might consult a trichologist.
-From hair loss to problems of the scalp both of which can be the result of stress or treatment received.
+Trichology is the science of the structure, function and diseases of the human hair and scalp, and there are many reasons you might consult a trichologist.
+From hair loss to scalp problems, both of which can be the result of stress or treatment received.